All Products

 1. Log on to the ACS console.
 In the left-side navigation pane, click Clusters.

-2. On the Clusters page, find the target cluster and click its ID.
+2. On the Clusters page, click the ID of the target cluster.
 In the left navigation pane, choose Operations > Add-ons.

-3. On the Add-ons page, on the Kube Scheduler card, click Configuration.
+3. On the Add-ons page, find the Kube Scheduler card and click Configuration.

-4. In the dialog box that appears, select Enable custom labels and schedulers for GPU-HPN nodes, and then click OK.
+4. In the dialog box, select Enable custom labels and schedulers for GPU-HPN nodes, then click OK.

 Step 3: Configure a custom scheduler for a pod